brightdigit/Speculid/README.md

 ## File Format

-The `.speculid` file is a `json` file with the image set or app icon path, the graphic file source, and optionally the basic image geometry (width or height).
+The `.speculid` file is a `json` file with the image set or app icon path, the graphic file source, and optionally basic image geometry (width or height).
+All path specified in the json file could be relative to the `.speculid` file or an absolute path.
 Such as

 ```json
 {